 - Implementation of Life Cycle Costing and Maintenance Program.

-Tackling those maintenance jobs internally comes with it’s own sets of challenges:
+Tackling those DIY Painting Projects internally comes with its own set of challenges:

-- Where can we get a reliable specification, scope of work and cost of project?
+- Where can we get a reliable specification, scope of work and cost of the project?

 - Where do we source our labour for the project?